How do you manage stress at work? Are you overwhelmed? You are not alone!

 So, how can you start managing stress at work by practicing praising yourself, instead of constantly seeking validation and praise from others?

-Here are 5 tips that are based on powerful spiritual principles for you to consider to manage stress at work, stop people pleasing and stop looking for praise:
+Below are 5 tips that are based on powerful spiritual principles to help you manage stress at work (and in life):

 Tip 1: Set your own Boundaries.